nus-cs2103-AY2021S2/tp/docs/AboutUs.md

 title: About Us
 ---

-ParentPal is a application that stores, manages and allows for quick access to your child's important contacts.
+ParentPal is an application that stores, manages and allows for quick access to your child's important contacts.

 We are the team behind ParentPal.
 We are based in the [School of Computing, National University of Singapore](http://www.comp.nus.edu.sg).